What's in this conversation

 What we heard most clearly

-Twelve distinct patterns surfaced across the audit conversations.
+Eight distinct patterns surfaced across the audit conversations.
 Each has a short ID we'll refer back to in the next two sections.
 The goal of this view is to make sure these match what you actually see day-to-day — and to flag anything we missed.

 "Beto and I are, like, the only two people whose brains are wired to be able to, like, hunt those things down... it's not how either one of us should be spending our time."Elia, Meeting 3